-• database_meta_name - Database name for the server with the wiki table (this is not required if app. single_wiki is set).
-If connecting to the WMF replicas, the value should be meta_p.
+- database_meta_name Database name for the server with the wiki table (this is not required if app. single_wiki is set).
+If connecting to the WMF replicas, the value should be meta_p. - database_meta_table Name of the wiki table.
+Defaults to wiki.

 For WMF installations, you should also specify credentials for the tools-db database server, which contains data from other tools (e.g. checkwiki):